tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     | accept | bool | If false, Application is rejecting the vote extension | 1            |

 * **Usage**:
-    * If `ResponseVerifyVoteExtension.accept` is false, Tendermint will flag the extension as _invalid_ but the validity of the received Precommit message will not be influenced by this.
+    * If `ResponseVerifyVoteExtension.accept` is _false_, Tendermint will reject the whole received vote.
-      **TODO**: reword after deciding on failure mode
+      See the [Properties](#properties) section to understand the potential liveness implications of this.
     * The implementation of `VerifyVoteExtension` MUST be deterministic.
 Moreover, the value of `ResponseVerifyVoteExtension.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestVerifyVoteExtension`, and the last committed Application state (see [Properties](#properties) section below).
-    * Moreover, application implementors SHOULD always set `ResponseVerifyVoteExtension.accept` to _true_ unless they _really_ know what the potential liveness implications of returning _false_ are.
+    * Moreover, application implementors SHOULD always set `ResponseVerifyVoteExtension.accept` to _true_, unless they _really_ know what the potential liveness implications of returning _false_ are.